 Heterogeneous range shifts have been demonstrated in a range of taxa [5,25], suggesting that species’ responses to 20th century climate change were both influenced by local factors and were context dependent.
 Tingley et al. [14] found even greater heterogeneity in Californian birds sampled over the last century in the same regions; only half the observed range limit shifts of birds were upslope.
-Thus, while our findings confirmed some of the results from our initial study of small mammals in central montane California [13] and studies of birds [14], butterflies [], and plants [28] over the similar spatial and temporal scales, they amplify the complex and variable ways that species have changed over the past century in California [25].
+Thus, while our findings confirmed some of the results from our initial study of small mammals in central montane California [13] and studies of birds [14], butterflies [52], and plants [28] over the similar spatial and temporal scales, they amplify the complex and variable ways that species have changed over the past century in California [25].
 Moreover, intra-species heterogeneity in range shifts appears widespread from our data but is probably under-reported in the literature due to the infrequency of studies replicating range shift studies across spatially and ecophysically distinct survey regions.

-Inconsistent patterns of range shifts among regions may be attributed to region-specific changes or local changes in temperature and precipitation [40].
+Inconsistent patterns of range shifts among regions may be attributed to region-specific changes or local changes in temperature and precipitation [53].
 In previous resurvey studies of birds and plants across the same regions, local changes in precipitation as well as temperature were related to range changes [14, 28].
-For small mammals, however, precipitation was a poor predictor of the direction of shifts compared to temperature.

-These results indicate that the ranges of high elevation mammals are likely responding to changes in local temperature, highlighting the dynamic nature of species-specific responses to localized climate change.

-Consistent with the projected decline of alpine environments, all sites with disappearing climates occur above 1500 m [41,42].
-For species inhabiting such sites historically, nearest climatic neighbours (Fig. 1c) provide poor prediction of contemporary range shifts as climatic analogues at nearby elevations are now rare or do not exist.
-Global climate projections suggest that disappearing climates will be an increasing challenge for predicting future species’ responses [43,44].
-While no-analogue climates are typically considered when predicting future species’ ranges, ours is the first study to examine how such disappearing climates can affect inference and interpretability of observed range shifts.
+For small mammals, however, temperature was the only reliable predictor of the direction of shifts.
+In addition, temperature values, and not precipitation values, recorded at several historical sites are disappearing from the landscape and are underrepresented at modern sites, leaving species with fewer options for shifting their ranges to compensate for changing temperature.
+Consistent with the projected decline of alpine environments, all sites with disappearing climates occur above 1500 m [54,55].
+Global climate projections suggest that disappearing climates will be an increasing challenge for predicting future species’ responses [56,57].
+While no-analogue climates have been considered when predicting future species’ ranges, ours is the first study to examine how such disappearing climates can affect inference and interpretability of observed range shifts.

 Our rigorous study of elevational range shifts of mammals across montane California revealed heterogeneous responses of species within and among regions that were consistent with studies of other taxa [25] but that were filtered by the influence of local temperature change consistent with 20th century warming [2,5].
-A suite of high elevation mammals appear to be undergoing range contraction.
+A suite of high elevation mammals appears to be undergoing range contraction.
 The challenge ahead is to understand the proximate causes of the diverse species’ responses to improve predictions of vulnerability [6].
 We need a better understanding of whether and how species track climatic niches in response to local variation in climate change [30], or whether range changes are a response to ecosystem dynamics or species interactions.
-Moreover, identifying the life-history traits (e.g., dispersal ability, reproductive rate, and degree of ecological specialization) that best predict persistence or vulnerability [9,,] may provide key insights into the mechanisms of species- and region-specific responses to climate change.
+Moreover, identifying the life-history traits (e.g., dispersal ability, reproductive rate, and degree of ecological specialization) that best predict persistence or vulnerability [9,58,59] may provide key insights into the mechanisms of species- and region-specific responses to climate change.
 The diverse responses among closely related taxa that we find here (e.g., among different species of mice, chipmunks, ground squirrels, and woodrats) provide the basis for the detailed comparative studies that are necessary to improve our knowledge of vulnerability.

 References